dgerabagi/data-curation-environment/flattened_repo.md

 </file>

 <file path="src/backend/services/history.service.ts">
-// Updated on: C167 (Fix TS errors, array access) import * as vscode from 'vscode';
+// Updated on: C173 (Add confirmation dialog for reset history) import * as vscode from 'vscode';
 import * as path from 'path';
 import { Services } from './services';